About This Chapter

 3. Interprofessional Communication & Collaboration in Healthcare

 When healthcare teams work together, everyone benefits.
-Patient-centered care focuses on interprofessional teams that establish collaborative relationships among physicians, nurses, and pharmacists.
-In this lesson you will find out how to use effective communication to manage conflicts and support patient care within the interprofessional team.
+In this video, you'll find out how to use effective communication to manage conflicts and support patient care within the interprofessional team.

 4. Understanding the Health Continuum: A Guide for Nurses

 We all want what's best for our patients.
 Utilizing the health continuum can help us achieve this.
 Learn about what this means and how you can accomplish it in your own practice.

 5. Nursing Process: Purpose and Steps

 The nursing process is a series of organized steps designed for nurses to provide excellent care.
 Learn the five phases, including assessing, diagnosing, planning, implementing, and evaluating.